uva-cs/ugrads.cs/content/pages/about.md

 Should you want to build the pages on your local machine, look at the [Pelican quickstart guide](http://docs.getpelican.com/en/3.7.1/quickstart.html).
-The quick overview is that you run `sudo pip install pelican markdown` to install it, `pelican content -t theme/notmyidea/` to generate the HTML files, and `python -m pelican.server` from the output/ directory to be able to view it locally (browse to http://localhost:8000).
+The quick overview is that you run `sudo pip install pelican markdown` to install it, `pelican content -t theme/uvaeng/` to generate the HTML files, and `python -m pelican.server` from the output/ directory to be able to view it locally (browse to http://localhost:8000).

-Lastly, we know that the look of this website is rather... bland.
-Both the CS website and the SEAS website are getting a complete re-design in the summer of 2017.
-Once that is done, this website will be styled to look the same.
+The design of this website was taken from the new (as of August 2017) UVa Engineering website, and the look and feel is intentionally meant to be the same.
+All extra .css and .js files (including trackers) were removed.